Using Velocity as a Management Instrument? Don't Do It!

 Michel van der Meulen, Professional Scrum Trainer, Agile coach and Scrum Master

-Special thanks to Ron Brouwer (www.c1rcularmovement.com) for helping me with the English translation.
+Special thanks to Ron Brouwer (www.c1rcularmovement.com) for assisting me with the English translation.